Vendors: Doing Business with Colorado Mountain College

 Authority to purchase

 The Colorado Mountain College Board of Trustees is responsible for entering contracts and agreements on behalf of the college.
-Each year the Board designates that authority to our President who names two designees: 1) the Chief Operations Officer and 2) the Purchasing and Contracts Director.
-Those three individuals are authorized to sign contacts and agreements for the college.
+Each year the Board designates that authority to our President who names two designees: 1) the Chief Operations Officer and 2) the Director of Purchasing and Contracts.
+Those two individuals are authorized to sign contacts and agreements for the college.
 Purchasing decisions at CMC are decentralized and personnel at the campus and department level interact directly with our vendors.
 The issuance of purchase orders and contracts is centralized in the purchasing department however.
 For expenditures of more than $5,000 a vendor must be issued a purchase order or blanket purchase order by the CMC purchasing department prior to delivery or performance.

 Tax Exempt Status

 Colorado Mountain College, as a public agency, is exempt from all applicable federal, state and local taxes.
 Our tax exempt number is 98-00796 and the Sales Tax Exemption Certificate is available on this page (above).

 Spending and competitive limits

 CMC is funded in large part with taxpayer money and has a fiduciary responsibility to protect the public trust.
 The following limits are designed to get appropriate approval internally to commit funds and to ensure that our vendor community has the opportunity to compete for CMC projects:

 - Expenditures of more than $5,000 require a Purchase Order to be issued prior to the goods being delivered and/or service(s) being provided.